 With an interest-only mortgage, only the interest on your balance needs to be paid back each month.
 As such, your monthly repayments will often be lower than those found on a repayment mortgage which consists of both interest and the mortgage capital.

 But while your mortgage repayments will be smaller with an interest-only mortgage, you will still need to repay the capital at the end of the mortgage term.

-It’s our observation nearly all mortgage lenders will want to know how you are going to cover the outstanding balance after making all of your other mortgage repayments, so it’s wise to make a plan before you make your mortgage application.
+It’s our observation nearly all mortgage lenders will want to know how you are going to cover the outstanding balance after making all of your other monthly repayments, so it’s wise to make a plan before you make your mortgage application.